 The second case study discussed involves a fraud that Janet M. McHard, CFE, CPA, CFD, encountered at Garden Grove, a retailer specializing in dry-weather plants.
 As told from Ms. McHard’s perspective, this case study provides an insider’s look at fraud in the hope that other organizations can avert some of the mistakes made by the victim company.

-Common occupational fraud schemes, including false expense reports and false billing schemes
+Identify common occupational fraud schemes, including false expense reports and false billing schemes

-How frauds are perpetrated and how they impact their victims
+Describe how frauds are perpetrated and how they impact their victims

-Valuable lessons from real fraud examinations
+Assess lessons learned from exploring real fraud examinations

 Field of study: Specialized Knowledge and Applications